lights FAQ Forum github.com/luapower/glue

 • numbers must be in the unsigned 32 bit integer range

-glue.fromhex(s[, isvalid]) -> s
+glue.fromhex(s) -> s

 Convert a hex string to its binary representation.
-Returns nil on invalid input unless isvalid is true which makes it raise on invalid input.

-glue.collect([i,]iterator) -> t
+glue.collect([i, ]iterator) -> t

 • i defaults to 1